Iowa Keeps Getting Messier: 5 Takeaways From The Caucuses' Near-Tie

 Of the two, Buttigieg most needed an Iowa good-news bounce.
 That was denied him by the results fiasco that sucked up all the oxygen in the political room.
 Sanders, too, lost the opportunity for days of good press and headlines.

 What that means for either candidate going into a state that can reinforce or reset a previous electoral result is unclear.
-For what it's worth, a Monmouth University Poll out Thursday showed Sanders leading in New Hampshire, followed by Buttigieg.
-Biden is on the decline.
-(More on that below.)
+For what it's worth, a Monmouth University poll out Thursday showed Sanders leading in New Hampshire, followed by Buttigieg.
+Biden is on the decline (more on that below).

 NEW HAMPSHIRE DEM PRIMARY POLL: #2020Dem #FITN:— MonmouthPoll (@MonmouthPoll) February 6, 2020